Zaid7821/RAG_chatbot/README.md

   Upload multiple PDFs or text files.
 These are chunked and embedded, then stored in ChromaDB for fast retrieval.

 - **Contextual Chat**
-  Ask questions—in plain English—and the chatbot retrieves relevant context from your documents to generate accurate answers.
+  Ask questions in plain English and the chatbot retrieves relevant context from your documents to generate accurate answers.

 - **Document Summarization**
   Summarize all uploaded documents in one click.